 -

 Remove the wheel.
-Loosen the quick-release or axle bolts and remove it.
+Loosen the quick release or axle screws and remove it.

 -